-Exhibitors in this class may be enrolled in any of the following projects: STEAM Clothing, Shopping in Style.
+Exhibitors in this class may be enrolled in any of the following project areas: STEAM Clothing, Shopping in Style.
 Modeled items must be garments constructed or purchased by the exhibitor and must be worn by the exhibitor.
+Non-clothing exhibits (such as pillow, bag/purse, recycled clothing or accessory) may also presented.
 Exhibitors will be responsible for writing their narration.

-Participants must be dressed and stage-ready by 12:30 p.m.
+Participants must be dressed and stage-ready by 2:30 p.m.